sansneo/prime/README.md

 | vscode | `ctrl+e shift+n` | new folder |
 | vscode | `ctrl+e r` | rename file |
 | vscode | `ctrl+e d` | delete file |

-> [!WARNING]
-> Bash has vi mode enabled.
-> It can be unfamiliar to someone who has never used it!

 ## Contributions
 Please open a pull request for minor spelling mistakes or if you find incoherence in the system!